apache/incubator-retired-gearpump-site/docs/0.3/adminguide.md

 ## Pre-requisite

 Gearpump cluster can be installed on Windows OS and Linux.
 Before installation, you need to decide how many machines are used to run this cluster.
-For each machine, the requirements are listed in table xxx.
+For each machine, the requirements are listed in table below.

 **  Table: Environment requirement on single machine**